Medically Reviewed By

 - Cancer present in other areas of the body, such as the neck, head or vertebrae

-- Cancer is present in other areas of the body, such as the neck, head or vertebrae
+- Metastasis to distant areas such as the neck, head or vertebrae

-What Symptoms to Expect With Stage 4 Mesothelioma
+What Mesothelioma Symptoms to Expect in Stage 4

 - Intense abdominal or chest pain